Guide to Cannabis Prices In 2021

 Video Article Summary

 Medical and recreational marijuana has become more accessible thanks to changes in legislature, with numerous dispensaries opening in the United States and Canada.
-One of the key questions for new cannabis users is how much weed costs and why the pricing can vary so greatly from one state to another.
-This guide has been updated as of March 10th, 2020.
+One of the most common questions for new cannabis users is how much weed costs because everyone wants to know the fair price to expect at their local dispensary.
+This guide has been updated as of March 1st, 2021.

 - Weed Prices by Weight